amitiamity/redis-stream-kickstart/README.md

 ## Use Case
 In this use case, we are producing a number through producer and consuming it based on either it is even or odd.
 We are adding these numbers in odd-list-key, even-list-key and failure-list-key respectively.
 Main goal to show main redis stream concepts like:
-  1. Consumer group and processing the message successfully
+ 1. Publishing message into stream using Redis Stream
+ 2. Processing stream using Consumer Group
-  2. Pending messages (if message is not processed or acknowledged)
+ 3. Pending messages (if message is not processed or acknowledged)
-  3. Claiming the messages (if any of the consumer goes down permanently or if the message is not processed does not until specified time)
+ 4. Claiming the messages (if any of the consumer goes down permanently or if the message is not processed until specified time)

 ## Guidelines
 Before cloning this repository and running it, please keep your redis server up.
 We can use gradle plugin to run the boot application.